< Back

 Dead Christ.
 Canvas, 80 x 225.

 The dead Christ, lying on the lid of his sarcophagus, is mourned by two angels, one at his head and the other at his feet.
-The picture, which was previously in the chapel of the Doge’s Palace, now hangs in the Sala Correr.
-It has been mistakenly identified with a picture painted in 1553-54 for the Sala del Consiglio dei Dieci, whereas it was in fact given to the Venetian Republic in 1709 by Antonio Biondini.
+The picture has been mistakenly identified with a picture painted in 1553-54 for the Sala del Consiglio dei Dieci, whereas it was in fact given to the Venetian Republic in 1709 by Antonio Biondini, a soap-maker originally from Trento.
+It first hung in the Sala dei Tre Capi of the Doge's Palace and was later, in Napoleonic times, moved to the Palazzo Reale in St Mark's Square.
+By 1900, it was found in the Cappella del Doge (the chapel of the Doge's Palace).
+It now hangs in the Sala Correr.
 Poussin used Christ’s pose for his Narcissus Lamented by Echo and Eros (1628) in the Louvre.
+The painting has darkened, and thick, discoloured varnish gives it a distinctly brownish tone.
+A restoration was proposed in 2024.

 Venice.
 Museo del Settecento (Ca’ Rezzonico).